Five-Colleges-of-Ohio/ohio-five-workshop/workshop-tutorial.md

 # Ohio 5 GitHub / Git Tutorial

 Pre:
-	* What it is - distributed version control system, social code sharing
+	* What it is - distributed version control system, social code sharing, project management platform.
-	* How it works
+	* How it works - MAGIC.
+But actually it tracks line-by-line changes to sets of files as well as who made them, when they were made, and other relevant metadata.
 	* Why you might want to do it - professional portfolio, hosting, open source community

 1. Sign up for a GitHub account: